Crystal interpretation of a formula on the branching rule of types $B_{n}$, $C_{n}$, and $D_{n}$: Introduction

 in the stable region, i.e., $l(\mu)+l(\nu)\leq n$, where $l(\lambda)$ denotes the length of $\lambda$ and $\mathcal{P}_{n}$ denotes the set of all Young diagrams with at most $n$ rows.
 The LR coefficient itself is also given by the cardinality of the LR crystal of type $A$.

 In this paper, we give an interpretation of Eq.~\eqref{eq:KK1} in terms of crystals.
 More precisely, we construct an explicit surjection from the LR crystal of $C_{n}$-type whose cardinality is the left-hand side of Eq.~\eqref{eq:KK1} to the disjoint union of the Cartesian product of LR crystals of $A_{n-1}$-type corresponding to $\sum_{\xi,\zeta,\eta\in\mathcal{P}_{n}} c_{\xi\zeta}^{\lambda}c_{\zeta\eta}^{\mu}$, where the cardinality of the kernel of the surjection gives the missing $c_{\eta\xi}^{\nu}$.
 We also show that LR crystals of types $B_{n}$ and $D_{n}$ are identical to the corresponding LR crystal of type $C_{n}$ in the stable region, which provides the crystal interpretation of Eq.~\eqref{eq:KK1} in $B_{n}$ and $C_{n}$ cases.
+In the crystal theory, the LR coefficient is interpreted as the cardinality of the LR crystal.
+Thus, the formulas are not in the final form from our point of view and the formulas should be understood as a shadow of the underlying set-theoretical bijections defined for LR crystals.
+In this spirit, Kwon~\cite{Kwo3} studied the branching rule of classical group by his spinor model~\cite{Kwo1,Kwo2} which is a combinatorial model of classical crystals.
+Our method is different and we have a surjective map from the LR crystal of type $B_{n}$, $C_{n}$, and $D_{n}$ to the disjoint union of the products of two LR crystals of types $A$ such that each fiber gives the third LR crystal of type $A$.

 This paper is organized as follows.
 Section~\ref{sec:SP} is devoted to the background on crystals that we need in the sequel, which includes the axiomatic definition of crystals, the construction of crystals of $C_{n}$-type, and LR crystals of type $C_{n}$.
 In Section~\ref{sec:column}, we describe the properties of single-column tableaux of $C_{n}$-type ($C_{n}$-columns), which includes the summary of known facts as well as newly obtained results.
 Section~\ref{sec:main1} presents the main theorem on $C_{n}$ case (Theorem~\ref{thm:main1}), which involves the maps on tableaux of $C_{n}$-type constructed based on the operations on $C_{n}$-columns.
 This result is divided into two propositions (Proposition~\ref{prp:main11} and Proposition~\ref{prp:main12}), which are proven in Section~\ref{sec:main11} and Section~\ref{sec:main12}.
 In Section~\ref{sec:Phi} and Section~\ref{sec:Psi}, the properties of maps introduced in Section~\ref{sec:main1} are investigated.
 In Section~\ref{sec:main2}, we describe LR crystals of types $B_{n}$ and $D_{n}$ and prove that they are identical to the corresponding LR crystal of type $C_{n}$ in the stable region (Theorem~\ref{thm:main_B} and Theorem~\ref{thm:main_D}).